>Chase leads to arrest of burglary suspect

 David S. Matyjasik, 33, of North Transit Road, was apprehended on Hartland Road after a foot chase, a car chase and a two-hour search, assisted by dogs from the sheriff's K-9 unit.
 The chase began when deputies, tipped off to suspicious activity by a passer-by, spotted a man exiting Boyers Tavern, 8757 Ridge Road, at about 5:30 a.m.

 Matyjasik was charged with third-degree burglary, resisting arrest, unlawfully fleeing an emergency vehicle and several traffic counts.
 He also was charged with two counts of third-degree burglary and two counts of petit larceny from previous incidents.
-He is held in Niagara County Jail without bail.
+He is being held in Niagara County Jail without bail.

 Matyjasik was sentenced to two to four years in prison in 2006 for burglarizing Wrights Corners Presbyterian Church in 2005.
 He also drew a prison sentence in 2010 for injuring a Lockport police officer who was arresting him for parole violation.